-SECTION/PAGE LIMIT DESCRIPTION Cover Page The cover page should include the project title, the specific FOA Topic Area being addressed, both the technical and business points of contact, names of all team member organizations, names of senior/key personnel and their organizations,, and any statements regarding confidentiality.
+SECTION/PAGE LIMIT DESCRIPTION Cover Page The cover page should include the project title, the specific FOA Topic being addressed (if applicable), both the technical and business points contact, names of all team member organizations, names of the senio personnel and their organizations, and any statements regarding confidentiality.
 Project Overview The Project Overview should contain the following information: (Approximately 10% of the Technical Volume) Background: The applicant should discuss the background of their organization, including the history, successes, and current research and development status (i.e., the technical baseline) relevant to the technical topic being addressed in the Full Application.
 Project Goal: The applicant should explicitly identify the targeted improvements to the baseline technology and the critical success factors in achieving that goal.
 DOE Impact: The applicant should discuss the impact that DOE funding would have on the proposed project.
 Applicants should specifically explain how DOE funding, relative to prior, current, or anticipated funding from other public and private sources, is necessary to achieve the project objectives.
 Technical Description, The Technical Description should contain the following information: Innovation, and Impact (Approximately 30% of the Technical Volume) Relevance and Outcomes: The applicant should provide a detailed description of the technology, including the scientific and other principles and objectives that will be pursued during the project.
 This section should describe the relevance of the proposed project to the goals and objectives of the FOA, including the potential to meet specific DOE technical targets or other relevant performance targets.
 The applicant should clearly specify the expected outcomes of the project.
 Feasibility: The applicant should demonstrate the technical feasibility of the proposed technology and capability of achieving the anticipated performance targets, including a description of previous work done and prior results.
 Innovation and Impacts: The applicant should describe the current state-of-the-art in the applicable field, the specific innovation of the proposed technology, the advantages of proposed technology over current and emerging technologies, and the overall impact on advancing the state-of-the-art/technical baseline if the project is successful.
-Workplan and Market The Workplan should include a summary of the Project Objectives, Transformation Plan (Approximately 40% of the Technical Volume) Technical Scope, Work Breakdown Structure (WBS), Milestones, Go/No-Go Decision Points, and Project Schedule.
-A detailed SOPO is separately requested.
-The Workplan should contain the following information: Project Objectives: The applicant should provide a clear and concise (high-level) statement of the goals and objectives of the project as well as the expected outcomes.
-Technical Scope Summary: The applicant should provide a summary description of the overall work scope and approach to achieve the objective(s).
-The overall work scope is to be divided by performance periods that are separated by discrete, approximately annual decision points (see below for more information on Go/No-
+Workplan and Market Transformation Plan The Workplan should include a summary of the Project Objectives, Technical Scope, Work Breakdown Structure (WBS), Milestones, Go/No-Go (Approximately 40% of Decision Points, and Project Schedule.
+A detailed SOPO is separately the Technical Volume) requested.
+The Workplan should contain the following information: